AdobeDocs/marketo.fr-FR/help/marketo/product-docs/core-marketo-concepts/marketing-calendar/calendar-hd/customize-a-presentation.md

    ![](assets/image2015-3-18-13-3a37-3a55.png)

-   Ta-da !
+   Et voilà !
 Voici à quoi pourrait ressembler votre présentation.

    ![](assets/image2015-3-24-14-3a29-3a29.png)